kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 So I got used to searching on Google for answers.

-After I did all my writing on paper, he asked me to encode all my answers on a computer.
+After I did all my writing on paper, Kevin asked me to encode all my answers on a computer.

 I didn't own a computer, so I had to borrow or rent one.